AdaCore/spark2014/docs/lrm/source/subprograms.rst

-5. If the Ghost assertion policy in effect at the point of a ghost statement or the declaration of a ghost entity is Ignore, then the elaboration of that construct (at run-time) has no effect, other Ada or |SPARK| rules notwithstanding.
+5. If the Ghost assertion policy in effect at the point of a ghost statement or the declaration of a ghost entity is Ignore, then the elaboration of that construct (at run time) has no effect, other Ada or |SPARK| rules notwithstanding.
 Similarly, the elaboration of the completion of a ghost entity has no effect if the Ghost assertion policy in effect at the point of the entity's